bgoonz/docs-collection/github/billing/managing-billing-for-github-marketplace-apps/downgrading-the-billing-plan-for-a-github-marketplace-app.md

 ---
 title: Downgrading the billing plan for a GitHub Marketplace app
-intro: 'If you''d like to use a different billing plan, you can downgrade your {% data variables.product.prodname_marketplace %} app at any time.'
+intro: "If you'd like to use a different billing plan, you can downgrade your {% data variables.product.prodname_marketplace %} app at any time."
 redirect_from:
   - /github/setting-up-and-managing-billing-and-payments-on-github/downgrading-the-billing-plan-for-a-github-marketplace-app
   - /articles/downgrading-an-app-for-your-personal-account/